-While not the best camera in any category, the Logitech Circle 2 Wireless offers well balance performance with a few extra features that make it incredibly useful monitoring any part of your home.
+While not the best camera in any category, the Logitech Circle 2 Wireless offers well balance performance with a few extra features that make it incredibly useful for monitoring any part of your home.
 First off it has a rechargeable battery, so you can easily move it around your home, both inside and out, with ease.
-Secondly, the day brief feature puts together a 30 second time lapse of all the activity the camera has seen over the past 24 hours, making it perfect for those that want to quickly see all that has happened each day.
-If you mostly want to use real time viewing for looking in on pets and/children there are better models, like and of the Nest offerings or the quite reasonably priced Amazon Cloud Cam.
+Secondly, the day brief feature puts together a 30-second time lapse of all the activity the camera has seen over the past 24 hours, making it perfect for those that want to quickly see all that has happened each day.
+If you mostly want to use real time viewing for looking in on pets and/children there are better models, like any of the Nest offerings or the quite reasonably priced Amazon Cloud Cam.
 But if you want to be able to keep an eye on things all the time and review everything that happens throughout the day, you can't beat the Logitech.

 Logitech Circle 2 Wireless Review

 Pros: Great video quality, good real time viewing, convenient day brief time lapse feature, very wide field of view

 Compare to Similar Products

 Whether you're trying to figure out what animals keep knocking over your garbage bins, or just want to make sure nothing suspicious happened at your house during the day, it can be nice to be able to quickly view everything your security camera has seen throughout the day.
 The Logitech Circle 2 Wireless is unparalleled in that ability, making it our Top Pick for 24 Hour Monitoring.

 The Logitech Circle 2 Wireless performed above average in all of our tests, putting it fairly high on our scoresheet.
 For further details on its many strengths and few minor weaknesses, read the sections below.